-The placement office considers all proposals seriously and will place students at an agency the student has proposed, if possible.
+The Practicum Office considers all proposals seriously and will place students at an agency the student has proposed, if possible.
 Students are expected to submit proposals for agencies they are ready to be placed with.

 Placements are intended to provide students with new learning opportunities that they have not been exposed to during previous placements or employment.
-However students are permitted to request to complete a placement at their current workplace, as long as this "workplace placement" is in a department they have not worked in, & is under the supervision of a Practicum Instructor who was/is not their employer.
+However, students are permitted to request to complete a placement at their current workplace, as long as this "workplace placement" is in a department they have not worked in and is under the supervision of a Practicum Instructor who was/is not their employer.
 A request for a workplace placement can be considered for one placement only.

 Field of Study